arty-name/Open-Google-Reader/README.md

 Features
 --------

+ * do anything you like with entries: remove ads, tracking, useless images, whatever!
+ * direct loading of content from webpages is possible
  * forced reload of all feeds
  * filtering of unwanted entries
  * no more reloading to read entries published just now